NICTA/fsdf-hackfest/README.md

 Welcome to Envirohack
 =====================

-Envirohack is a one-day [hackfest](http://en.wikipedia.org/wiki/Hackfest) for developing software which uses Australian geospatial environmental data sets and servers.
+Envirohack is a one-day [hackfest](http://en.wikipedia.org/wiki/Hackfest) for developing software which uses Australian geospatial environmental data sets and services.

 Data sets and services that will be featured on the day include ones from Geoscience Australia, Department of Environment, Department of Agriculture, Bureau of Meteorology, Australian Bureau of Statistics and CSIRO.